SafinWasi/gluu-aws-integration/wiki.md

 By default, the new client does not have access to SCIM scopes.
 To allow this:
 - Login to oxTrust and locate the client created for interaction with SCIM.
 This should be easy to do by searching for the client name you provided.
 - Click the "Add Scope" button.
-- Tick the scopes prefixed by "https://gluu.org/scim".
+- Tick the scopes prefixed by `https://gluu.org/scim`.
 The kind of access every scope grants is displayed on the right column.
 It may be helpful to sort the scopes list by name.

 You may add scopes to the client as you need.
 For a full list, visit `Scopes` in oxTrust.
 For our example, we will add `https://gluu.org/scim/users.read`, which is for querying and searching user resources.

 ## Setting up scim-client
+For this article, we will be using [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) version 4.4.0.
+Ideally, you will want to use the version that is the same as your Gluu server.
+Requisites for using scim-client in OAuth mode are as follows:

+- Entry-level knowledge of Java is enough.
+Make sure you have Java 11 or higher installed.
+The use of Maven as a build tool is recommended.
+- Add the SSL certificate of your Gluu server to the cacerts keystore of your local Java installation.
+If you are using a self-signed certificate, you can find it at `/opt/gluu-server/etc/certs/httpd.crt`.
+You can add this to your cacerts keystore with the following command:
+    ```
+    # keytool -importcert -trustcacerts -cacerts -file httpd.crt
+    ```
+- Online Java-docs for scim-client are available [here](https://maven.gluu.org/javadocs/scim/version_4.4.0/client/).
+You can generate java-docs locally too using Maven; just run `mvn javadoc:javadoc -pl scim-client`.